 Maya has worked for 30 years in deepening belonging and connection to place through writing, dancing, designing and teaching.
 Her PhD in Creative Writing explored the ecological and evolutionary underpinning to archetypal experience, referencing neuroscience, somatics, psychology and shamanistic metaphysics, which will soon be published in the form of two books.

 She has studied internationally with Jungian psychologists Arnold and Amy Mindell, writers David Abram and Bill Plotkin, and is grateful to have been a student of indigenous elders including Dulumunmun (Uncle Max Harrison) and Uncle Ian Hunter.

 Her memoir The Comfort of Water: A River Pilgrimage, published by Transit Lounge, is an account of her 21-day journey from the sea to the source of the Yarra River, following the length of a Wurundjeri Songline.
 This book has been on the curriculum in universities around Australia, and was shortlisted by the State Library for the 2012 Year of Reading Award.

 Maya has worked as an urban designer, permaculture teacher and as a bushland revegetator.
-She has a Masters in Applied Science (Social Ecology) and her undergraduate studies were in Architecture and Landscape Architecture.
+She has a Masters in Education (Social Ecology) and her undergraduate studies were in Architecture and Landscape Architecture.
 She has worked in the community arts sector as a festival director, was a musician and composer with the band Lothlorien, and was the founding placemaker at one of Australia’s leading placemaking firms, Village Well.